-ΤΥΡΕ ΟΓ DATA FULLY SUPPORTING NOT SUPPORTING Notes Instantaneous (grab) temperature data A) Rivers or streams B) Lakes or reservoirs A) Not assessable (cannot determine fully supporting with grab data only).
-B) No temperature measurement greater than 32.2°C^(c) (or the segment-specific maximum A) More than 50% of temperature measurements greater than 32.2°C (or the segment-specific maximum temperature) (e.g., 3 out of 4 grab measurements) collected at least 3 weeks apart. ^(a, b) B) More than 50% of temperature measurements greater than 32.2°C^(c) (or the segment-specific maximum ^(a) For the purposes of assessment, "routinely" will be defined half the time, or 50%, and greater than "routinely" will therefore be defined as more than half the time, or greater than 50%.
-Therefore, the MWWAL maximum temperature threshold will apply to temperatures that exceed the 32.2 °C criteria >50% of the time (see Figure 4). ^(b) IR Category 5C - needs thermograph data to confirm temperature) for more than 50% of recorded measurements collected at least 3 weeks apart. temperature) (e.g., 3 out of 4 grab measurements) collected at least 3 weeks apart. ^(c) See 20.6.4.14(C)(3) NMAC for additional information regarding lake sampling. •Thermograph data (≤one-hour frequency interval) Maximum daily temperatures, excluding confirmed outliers ^(d) , do not exceed 32.2°C (or the segment-specific maximum temperature) for more than 50% of the time. ^(a, e) See Figure 4.
-Maximum daily temperatures exceed 32.2°C (or the segment- specific maximum temperature) more than 50% of the time (excluding confirmed outliers ^(d)).
-See Figure 4. ^(d) Statistical outliers are identified prior to assessment via the SWQB LTD Data Management Spreadsheet. ^(e) Plotted dataset must have a discernible seasonal peak and must cover the entire recommended deployment period in order to determine Fully Supporting.
+TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING NOTES •Instantaneous (grab) JOFFORTING JOPPORTING (a) For the purposes of this A) Rivers or streams A) Not assessable (cannot determine fully supporting with grab data only).
+A) More than 50% (>50%) of temperature measurements greater than 32.2°C (or the segment-specific maximum temperature) (e.g., 3 out of 4 grab measurements) collected at least 3 weeks apart. (a, b) assessment protocol, "routinely" will be defined half the time, or 50%, and greater than "routinely" is more than half the time, or greater than 50%.
+Therefore, the MWWAL maximum temperature threshold will apply to temperatures that exceed the 32.2 °C criteria >50% of the time (see Figure 4).
+B) Lakes or reservoirs B) No (<1) temperature measurement greater than 32.2°C ^(c) (or the segment-specific maximum temperature) for more than 50% of recorded measurements collected at least 3 weeks apart.
+B) More than 50% (>50%) of temperature measurements greater than 32.2°C ^(c) (or the segment-specific maximum temperature) (e.g., 3 out of 4 grab measurements) collected at least 3 weeks apart. (c) See 20.6.4.14(C)(3) NMAC for additional information regarding lake sampling.
+For lakes, only temperature grab data collected in July or •Thermograph data (≤one-hour frequency interval) Maximum daily temperatures, excluding confirmed outliers ^(d) , do not exceed 32.2°C (or the segment-specific maximum temperature) for more than 50% (≤50%) of the time. ^(a, e) See Figure 4.
+Maximum daily temperatures exceed 32.2°C (or the segment-specific maximum temperature) more than 50% (>50%) of the time (excluding confirmed outliers ^(d)).
+See Figure 4.
+August will be used to determine full support attainment, ensuring that the warmest part of the year is assessed, while non support may be determined using grab data collected anytime during the sampling season. (d) Statistical outliers are identified prior to assessment via the SWQB LTD Data Management Spreadsheet. (e) Plotted dataset must capture the summer season maximum temperature.

 a.
-0/20,675 measurements are >32.2°C = 0% exceeding, full support MWWAL
+0/20,675 measurements are >32.2°C = 0% exceeding, full support MWWAL b.
+12,870/20,675 measurements are > 32.2°C = 62.25% exceeding, not supporting MWWAL

 Figure 4.
-Determining MWWAL full support or non-support using thermograph data (>50% of data points exceeding 32.2°C maximum temperature criteria)
+Determining MWWAL full support or non-support using thermograph data (>50% of data points exceeding 32.2°C maximum temperature criteria (red line))